the bAIcameral mind

 but i want to end on a slightly different note than pure warning, because i think there’s a version of this story that isn’t entirely dark.

-the gods once spoke from inside the head. the next gods speak from the cloud. the question is whether we recognize them as voices — or mistake them for ourselves.
+the gods once spoke from inside the head, the next gods will speak from the cloud. will we recognize them as external voices, or mistake them for our own?

 there are less rules than you think. u can just do things. but you have to choose to.